ngxuanson99/BCM_DATABASE/README.md

 - `STAGING_DB`

-Using **Find & Replace** (`Ctrl+H` in most editors, including VS Code):
+Using **Find & Replace** (`Ctrl+H` in most editors, including VS Code): p/s: you can also keep these two name if it's easy to understand for you

 1. Replace every `STAGING_DB` with the name of the staging database you created in Step 1
 2. Replace every `SOURCE_DB` with the name of the source database you created in Step 1